monesidn/load-n-cache/README.md

 #### .refresh()
 Shortcut for calling `.flush()` and `.get()`.
 Returns the promise from `.get()`.

-### About persistance
+### About persistence

 As stated above when you want to allow your data to survive across reloads you need to persist them.
 Out of the box this library provide only 2 very trivial strategies to achieve this result: `localStorage` and `sessionStorage`.
 If you need to store "pure" JSON object not too large these two implementation may be enough.
-Many projects however will require a more complex approach, to solve this issue provide an implementation of "PersistanceManager".
+Many projects however will require a more complex approach, to solve this issue provide an implementation of "PersistenceManager".
 Below there is an example that will use custom logic to retrieve objects from storage.